Football clubs

 1890 - 1893

 Founded in 1890 as East End FC, the club was also referred to as Clive Vale FC.
-The team played their matches at the East Hill and were renamed East Hastings in 1892, before disbanding after the 1892-93 season.
+They played their matches at East Hill and were renamed East Hastings in 1892, before disbanding after the 1892–93 season.

 Eldridge & Cruttenden